Luffa aegyptiaca: Description

 The three-lobed leaves are 7.5-20 cm wide.

 The fruit, approximately 30 cm long and maturing to brown, resembles a cucumber in shape and size.

+History

 Etymology

 The synonymous botanical specific epithet "aegyptiaca" was given to this plant in the 16th century when European botanists were introduced to the plant from its cultivation in Egypt.
 In the European botanical literature, the plant was first described by Johann Veslingius in 1638, who named it "Egyptian cucumber".
 Veslingius also introduced the name "Luffa".